• Home

 Views of the St Lawrence River

-Both leaders, Wolfe and Montcalm died in the Battle of the Plains of Abraham and if you try to picture Wolfe’s troops as they struggled up this pathless bluff in the dark, and the brief but bloody battle that followed, it will turn your trip to a park into an evocative journey into Canada’s very origins.
+Both leaders, Wolfe and Montcalm died in the Battle of the Plains of Abraham, and if you picture Wolfe’s troops as they struggled up this pathless bluff in the dark, and the brief but bloody battle that followed, it will turn your trip to a park into an evocative journey into Canada’s very origins.

 Fun fact: The Plains of Abraham were not, as I’d assumed, named after some wise biblical reference, but after an early French settler, Abraham Martin, who used to pasture his cattle here.